 The requirements for treatment control measures apply only to those control measures constructed as part of priority projects.
 Priority projects generally involve changes to the environment that create opportunities to install reliable, quality treatment control measures as part of new development and significant redevelopment with relatively few constraints.

 There may be other opportunities to install treatment control measures as standalone projects (i.e., not as part of a priority project).
 These may include in-stream projects that improve the physical or biological integrity of waters or increase the natural pollutant attenuation function of water.
 They may also include retrofitting an MS4 facility, such as a flood control basin or channel, to promote infiltration, filtration, or other mechanisms to remove pollutants.
 These projects are more likely to face constraints that conflict with published design standards.
-They are also likely to treat runoff from existing development that may be causing or contributing to existing exceedances of water quality objectives.
+They are also likely to treat runoff from existing development that may be causing or contributing to existing exceedances of WQOs.
 To promote their construction, the Santa Ana Water Board does not require that these BMPs meet the same standards as those for treatment control measures built for new development and significant redevelopment.

 The requirements of the Order are designed to remove unnecessary constraints on the use of regional and subregional treatment control measures.
 Due to their larger tributary areas, regional and subregional treatment control measures may contain developed and undeveloped areas.
 Proponents of new development and significant redevelopment projects may be funding partners for regional and subregional treatment control measures.
 Various funding mechanisms may be used to facilitate these partnerships.
 The term “credit,” as used in the Order is intended to be interpreted broadly to refer to various funding mechanisms to build and operate regional and subregional treatment control measures.